-1. Activities that promote social interaction and enable to exchange and discuss interests (e.g., hobbies).

-2. An opportunity to engage in voluntary activities (e.g., teaching other older adults or grandchildren) in order to stimulate the feeling of being useful.
+- 1. Activities that promote social interaction and enable to exchange and discuss interests (e.g., hobbies). - 2.
+An opportunity to engage in voluntary activities (e.g., teaching).

-Apart from these individual requirements, the key user requirement that was considered imperative in all three formats was the ability to enable social presence and as a result e-Inclusion, which called for the provision of suitable technical capabilities that enable older adults and other users to mimic real-life face-to-face interactions.
+Apart from these individual requirements, the key user requirement that was considered imperative in all three formats was the ability to enable social presence and as a result e-Inclusion, which called for the provision of suitable technical capabilities that enable users to mimic real-life face-to-face interactions.
 This called for a device and a system that enriches audio and video communication by auditory and visual signals that animate real-life behaviour; i.e., body language.